GoogleCloudPlatform/cloud-opensource-java/boms/cloud-oss-bom/RELEASING.md

     * `$ repo --title '.*libraries-bom to v16.4.0' tag automerge`

   In case when the "Owlbot" check fails, use 'owlbot:run' label to rerun the checks.
-* Manually edit and update any pom.xml files in https://github.com/GoogleCloudPlatform/java-docs-samples that dependabot missed
 * In google3 run:
     * `$ scripts/update_docs.sh <old version> <new version>`
       * For example, `$ scripts/update_docs.sh 16.3.0 16.4.0`
       * When asked whether to add changes to the first CL, answer "y".
     * Sanity check the CL and send it for review.
+Use "Suggest reviewers" to pick a reviewer.
     * Submit on approval
-* Search for libraries-bom in google3 to find any internal references (typically cloudsite and devsite) that still need to be updated.

 ## Retrying a failed release